 Alaska’s care system needs better and more sustainable funding to ensure caregiving jobs are good jobs and that clients can recruit and retain the caregiver of their choice.

 SEIU 775 is working to make the care system in Alaska better for everyone: caregivers, our clients, and our communities.

 Our Priorities for the Alaska Legislative Session

 In the 2022 legislative session, caregivers helped win $32 million in the Alaska state budget to fund pay increases for caregivers!

-This year, we support taking a step toward making the care system better for all Alaskans by passing legislation that would permanently allow legally responsible individuals to become paid caregivers and improve transparency around personal care services and service levels.
+This year, we support taking a step toward making the care system better for all Alaskans by passing legislation that would permanently allow legally responsible individuals to become paid caregivers.
 This will reduce the barriers currently in place between family caregivers becoming paid caregivers.

 We need a care system with good-paying, family sustaining jobs so the tens of thousands of Alaskans providing unpaid care for friends and family can be trained and paid for their care.